rarvids4/homeassistant-blueprints-loadbalancing/README.md

 Currents can also be calculated by defining your own signals in configuration.yaml.
 Look at the example below.
-With this code "charge_current_limit_easee" can instead be used
+With this code "charge_current_limit_easee" can instead be used.
+Define a "Helper function" that creates a min(L1,L2,L3) and call the new signal: remaining_current_all

 ```yaml